 The factory simulation is a mathematical model, a function over time.
 Goods are produced, transformed and consumed.
 Yet the variables of this simulation are familiar to the player: trees, water, ores, oil and derivatives, conveyor belts, machines, cars, trains, electricity, power plants.
 They appeal to what the player knows.
 In terms of technical progress, the game world is a mix of mid and late 20th century innovations.
 The industry relies heavily on fossil resources and fossil fuels.

 There is the distant goal of building a rocket.
 But instead, a near goal drives the gameplay forward: the alien threat.
 The aliens are insect-like swarm creatures.
 They live in nests and occasionally expand by building new nests.
 They attack everything that comes near them.
 They run straight into the player’s defenses.
 These enemies are an important outer limiting factor, an additional challenge the player needs to tackle when planning and expanding the factory.

 As a game device, the aliens force the player to build a machinery of war.
 If one would take out the products, the buildings, the technology research etc. directly or indirectly connected to military, there is only a fraction left.
 (To be specific here, I have counted 129 civil items, 10 dual use items and 44 military items.
-That means almost a third of the items are clearly military.)
+That means almost a quarter of the items are clearly military.)
 So for a great deal, this game is a war game, with little strategic value I might add.